tremc/tremc/README.md

 `$ tremc -c johndoe:secretbirthday@homeserver:1234 --create-config`

-No configuration file is created automatically, you have to do this somehow.
-However, if the file exists, it is re-written when trcli exits to remember some settings.
-This means you shouldn't have trcli running when editing your configuration file.
+No configuration file is created automatically.
+You must create it.
+`$ tremc --create-config

 If you don't like the default configuration file path ~/.config/tremc/settings.cfg, change it:

-`$ tremc -f ~/.trclirc --create-config`
+`$ tremc -f ~/.tremc --create-config`

 ### Calling transmission-remote